Compliance Audit Requirements

 - Attestation will be subject to independent third-party verification at renewal.

 Full Third-Party Compliance Audit

-- Performed by an RMAI Authorized Audit Provider between the 16th and 20th month of the initial three-year (3) certification and every three years thereafter.
+- Performed by an RMAI Authorized Audit Provider during the 16th to 20th month of the initial three-year (3) certification and every three years thereafter.